Frequently Asked Questions

 The Associated Owner Category Licensee is the TPPPS/Gambling Establishment an applicant is employed by.

-If an applicant does not have a currently valid license, then they must disclose all information requested on the application and supplemental, even if it was previously disclosed to the Bureau
+YES.
+If an applicant does not have a currently valid license, then they must disclose all information requested on the application and supplemental, even if it was previously disclosed to the Bureau.

-Yes, if you were terminated from an employer within the last 10 years, you are required to disclose the termination and provide a clear statement for the reason for leaving.
+YES.
+If you were terminated from an employer within the last 10 years, you are required to disclose the termination and provide a clear statement for the reason for separation.

 An employment agreement is an agreement between an employee and the employer for the purposes of laying out the rights, responsibilities, and obligations of both parties.
 If no agreement exists, please indicate "N/A" on the supplemental information form.